 When you are ready to proceed with the purchase of your Fellside Home, we will prepare a Reservation Agreement for your chosen property, this document will include details of the plot number, the purchase price and the non-refundable reservation fee.
-The fee will be £1,000 for properties over £200,000 and £500 for properties less than £200,000.
+The reservation fee is usually £500 but will be advised by the sales team.

 The reservation period will usually be to an agreed exchange date, Fellside Homes agree to reserve the plot for this period at the agreed purchase price until the reservation expiry date.
 We will also provide you with an anticipated completion date.
 On exchange of contracts the plot the reservation fee will be deducted from the final purchase price as part payment.
 We will also run through details pertinent to the development and the plot you are reserving including.

 - Details of the on the development